elunna/nerfhack-changelog/README.md

 * Piercing damage scales with their level (monster level * 6) with a minimum of 4d6 being dealt.
 * Piercers actually pierce helmets; if the damage roll is (12 + (helmet enchantment * 6) or greater, any hard helmet blocking the attack is destroyed whilst absorbing the damage.
 * Piercers and lurkers/trappers always generate hidden if possible.
+* Hidden piercers (and other ceiling clingers) can surprise attack you from adjacent squares.

 ### Reviving and Poisonous Zombies
 * Zombie corpses may auto-revive similar to trolls (Evil/xnh)